1995parham/dotfiles/docs/home.md

 ```

 ## Movie Storages
-These disks are available as storage for movies
+These disks are available as storage for movies.
+In each of them, all movies are stored on `Personal Data\My Folders\My Videos\Movie`.

 - Parham HDD 1 (1.5T)
 - Parham HDD 2 (1T)